‘Goblin’ K-Drama Ratings Soar With Back-To-Back Finale: 5 Reasons Why Gong Yoo’s Starrer Is Worth Watching

 Fashion

-As was previously reported in the Inquisitr, the Goblin k-drama swept Korea’s fashion industry with the leads’ trendsetting outfits.
+As was previously reported in the Inquisitr, the Goblin K-drama swept Korea’s fashion industry with the leads’ trendsetting outfits.
 Gong Yoo’s designer long coats have caused a stir in the fashion racks, as viewers feasted their eyes on his exceptional fashion sense.
-One such item was a long hooded navy blue check coat from the Lanvin Paris’ 2016 Fall-Winter collection, which became a hard-to-find item in Korea, despite its hefty $3,310 price tag.
+One such item was a long hooded navy blue check coat from Lanvin Paris’ 2016 Fall-Winter collection, which became a hard-to-find item in Korea, despite its hefty $3,310 price tag.

 Acting